Damon Albarn: Philanthropy

 Albarn has been an active supporter of various charities and philanthropic efforts throughout his career as a musician and has been involved in various charity albums and singles.
 DRC Music, a collective formed by Albarn, released their debut album Kinshasa One Two as a charity album in which all of the money earned is given to Oxfam.
 Albarn has also formed a collective with Red Hot Chili Peppers bassist Flea, Yeah Yeah Yeahs guitarist Nick Zinner, and Franz Ferdinand frontman Alex Kapranos to make a charity single with the money earned from that single also donated to Oxfam.
-In 2013 Albarn, alongside fellow Blur bandmate Graham Coxon, performed live with former rival Noel Gallagher of Oasis and Paul Weller of the Jam to play Blur's 1999 single "Tender" in support of Teenage Cancer Trust.
+In 2013 Albarn, alongside fellow Blur bandmate Graham Coxon, performed live with former rival Noel Gallagher of Oasis and Paul Weller of The Jam to play Blur's 1999 single "Tender" in support of Teenage Cancer Trust.

 Politics and activism

 In 2005, Albarn, among others, criticised the London Live 8 concert for not featuring enough black artists; among the few included were Ms. Dynamite, Snoop Dogg, and Youssou N'Dour.
 Eventually the organisers added a separate concert at the Eden Project in Cornwall to the programme to showcase African musicians.
 Albarn said he did not want to perform at Live 8 because he thought it was too "exclusive" and may have been motivated by self-promotion.

 Albarn has been a vocal critic of celebrity culture, saying: "We need to dismantle very significant parts of our culture and really re-examine them.
 I suppose you start with the celebrity thing... you have to get rid of things like The X Factor immediately."

 Albarn was a vocal critic of the United Kingdom's withdrawal from the European Union, describing it as "wrong" and saying that "it doesn't make any sense to me whatsoever."
 Albarn was a signatory on a 2018 editorial advocating for a "Citizen's Assembly" to resolve the parliamentary deadlock over withdrawal terms.
 Albarn stated that the Good, the Bad & the Queen album Merrie Land (2018) was inspired by Brexit and his reaction to it.

+Albarn has been a vocal supporter of Palestinian rights, cancelling concerts in Israel following the Gaza flotilla raid in 2010 and played a concert at the Labour Friends of Palestine and the Middle East Gala Dinner in 2014.
+During Glastonbury Festival 2024, Albarn gave a pro-Palestine speech, labeling the Gaza war an "unfair war" and encouraging people to vote in the upcoming UK general election.
+Albarn has criticized the ongoing genocide in Gaza and performed at the Together for Palestine concert at Wembley Arena, organized by Brian Eno.